|

 [vc_row][vc_column][vc_column_text] On Friday, June 1, 2018, officers and employees of Court Services and Offender Supervision Agency (CSOSA) and the Metropolitan Police Department (MPD) joined forces for a community clean-up event, kicking off the District of Columbia’s Summer Crime Initiative and building on the longstanding public safety partnership between CSOSA and MPD.
 The District of Columbia…

-• Fiscal Year 2023 Supervision Data
+• Fiscal Year 2022 Supervision Data

-CSOSA uses data to provide evidence-informed and evidence-based community supervision to the people under our jurisdiction.
-This data shows us the progress of our supervisees as well as our own progress towards our strategic goals.
-We work to enhance public safety in the District of Columbia, help integrate supervisees into the community, promote accountability…
+[vc_row][vc_column][vc_column_text]Data is integral to providing evidence-informed and evidence-based community supervision to the people under our jurisdiction.
+Data informs our decision making and helps us track our progress towards our strategic goals.
+We enhance public safety and reduce recidivism in the District of Columbia, help integrate the people we supervise into the community, promote accountability for…